mitchtyson93/tcbso/docs/about.md

 Eikenga 11,
 0579 Oslo

+The Classical Ballet School of Oslo also offers classes at Oslo International School and Frogner International Preschool.
+Please note that enrollment at these schools is required to participate in classes at these locations.

 ## Contact Us

 For more information about our programs or to schedule a visit, please contact us at: